How To Wash Down Jackets With 7 Awesome Steps

 Step 5: Dry

-So the wash is done, now it’s time to put the jacket into the dryer.
+So the wash is done.
+Now it’s time to put the jacket into the dryer.
 Be careful when moving it from the washer to the dryer.

 Some jackets are going to be quite heavy because of the water filling.
 You don’t want to wreck any of the jacket material while you’re moving it.
 So be a little bit careful.